Azure/azure-iot-hub-nodered-nodes/NodeRed-Azure-SQL/README.md

 <a href="http://nodered.org" target="_new">Node-RED</a> nodes to talk to Azure SQL Database.

-Some code of Azure are under MIT License.
+Some code of Azure is under MIT License.

 Install
 -------